A BRIEF HISTORY OF ST ALBANS, ENGLAND

 By Tim Lambert

-The history of St Albans began about 20 BC when the local Celtic tribe built there capital there.
+The history of St Albans began about 20 BC when the local Celtic tribe built their capital there.
 It would have been a 'town' of wooden huts with thatched roofs surrounded by a ditch and an earth rampart with a wooden palisade on top.
 In 43 AD the Romans invaded Britain.
 When they subdued Hertfordshire they took over the Celtic settlement and called it Verulamium.

 Roman St Albans was burned by Boudicca when she led a rebellion against the Romans in 61AD.
 However the town was soon rebuilt and slowly the wooden buildings were replaced with stone ones.
 Temples were built in Roman St Albans and a theater with seating for 6,000 people.
 Early in the 3rd century the earth ramparts were replaced with stone walls and the town prospered.
 St Alban the first British Christian martyr was executed there in 304 AD.